summer-ospp/help-en/docs/student.md

 - Must be at least 18 years old at time of registration.

-- Must be at least 18 years old at time of registration.
+- The students who will graduate in this summer can submit the project application as long as your student ID card is valid at the time of application submission.

 - Overseas students can provide the Admission Letter/student ID Card/Certificate of Enrollment.